 - To verify the heartbeat of the foetus

-How is the Ultrasound Scan performed in First Trimester Pregnancy?
+How Is the Ultrasound Scan Performed in the First Trimester Pregnancy?

 - A blood test